Imagine A Life In The Country!

 -Margaret Lukasik

 Size: 15 x 24 inches.
-Painted with extra soft pastel chalk on high grade sanded soft pastel chalk paper on archival sanded paper.
+Painted with extra soft pastel chalk on high grade sanded paper.